nyirock/plasmid_2015/README.md

 # plasmid_2015
 ##Structure
-Main script plasmid_2015_main.py two other files containing its functions - frequent_patterns.py and tcount_fn.py to be placed in the same directory to provide the functionality.
+Main script **plasmid_2015_main.py** requires two other files containing its functions - **frequent_patterns.py** and **count_fn.py** to be placed in the same directory to provide the functionality.
 Program also requires input DNA file to be in the same directory as the script files.
+All the required files are provided in the folder of the repository.

 ##Input
-Program expects input DNA to be stored in the file input_DNA.txt as a default parameter.
+Program expects input DNA to be stored in the file **input_DNA.txt* as a default parameter.
 Script only accepts plain letters of DNA alphabet: A(a), T(t), G(g), C(c)

 ##Output
 Program outputs the occurence of the most frequent DNA pattern of the desired lenth and its sequence

 ##Usage
+Script requires python2 interpreter to be installed and added to the system PATH.
 ###Example of using the file with default parameters
 **$python plasmid_2015_main.py**